 Monounsaturated fatty acids (MUFAs) are found in greatest amounts in avocados, most nuts (almonds, cashews, macadamia), and olives/olive oil.

 These fats are linked with lower cholesterol and heart disease as well as overall weight management.
+One of the most studied MUFAs is olive oil which has been linked to lowering hypertension, cancer prevention, longevity, as well as having anti-oxidant, anti-inflammatory and anti-microbial activities.

 Polyunsaturated fatty acids (PUFAs)